MohammedQaraad/Network-Intrusion-Detection-Using-Deep-Learning/README.md

 List of files:
-1.  pre-processing.ipynb ( Data Pre-Processing(One hot encoding, label encoding, minmax scaler )
+1.  pre-processing.ipynb ( Data Pre-Processing, One hot encoding, label encoding, minmax scaler )

 2.  binary_all.ipynb   ( Binary Classification of  all features )